rastabda22/rastabda24/README.md

 And so, after developing it for a while I arrived at a library that is flexible enough to allow users to play with and understand.

 Note:
-- You can find [an index of Unicode characters here](https://unicode-table.com/en/) but you have to use HTML codes in the Prototype and Unicode numbers on JSTTS/JerboaTTS,
+- You can find [an index of Unicode characters here](https://unicode-table.com/en/) but you have to use HTML-codes in the Prototype or Unicode numbers on JSTTS/JerboaTTS,
 - If the Grid has the same size as the View, by using Grid = Jerboa.grid(View) for example, it will fill the entire canvas,
 - Enabling the borders allows you to see how wide some of those Unicode characters are.
 Yikes!